 2018.
 Live art.
 Commissioned by the Asian Film Archive, State of Motion: Sejarah-ku, curated by Kamiliah Bahdar.

 2021.
-Video: 7 min 11 sec.
-Commissioned by BIO:ART SEA:T (Southeast Asia Taiwan) curated by Tang Fu Kuen and partly supported by the National Arts Council (Singapore) Creation Grant and Exactly Foundation.
+Moving image: 7min 10sec.
+Commissioned by BIO:ART SEA:T (Southeast Asia Taiwan) curated by Tang Fu Kuen and partly supported by the National Arts Council Creation Grant and Exactly Foundation.